 Teaching children healthy eating is important.
 Today, many studies show that half of today's school kids eat unhealthy: they dine on fast-food and snacks as part of or their lunch meal.
 Also more and more children are becoming obese and have related health problems, such as heart-disease, diabetes and hypertension.
 Most of these children who are overweight during childhood become overweight adults through years of continued bad habits.
 Health problems for adults also burden the health system and makes health care in hospitals more expensive.

-Healthy Eating Tips to Teach
+Healthy Eating for Kids - Tips to Teach Them

 Here are some pointers as to how you can do this: